dniel/blogr-pve/README.md

 servers that has been divided in two clusters and using a primary and hot-standby for stored state.

-The network has been
-separated into network zones for dmz and a internal corporate network + more to emulate a production like environment.
+The network has been segmented into subnetworks for dmz and a internal corporate network + more to emulate a production like environment.

 #### Features
 * Clustered proxmox virtual environment on three machines.
 * Hardware failover with virtualized linux containers deployed on the proxmox cluster.
-* Firewall with failover.
-* Segmented network, divided into subnets using subnets and vlans
+* Segmented network, divided into subnets and vlans for security
-* Database with failover.
 * Load balanced frontend servers.
 * Load balanced node backend server.
 * A sample web application.